Taiwopeter-babs/CapitalShip/README.md

 - The `IOptions<>` interface was handy in the access of enviroment variables.
 This was pivotal as  access to `Conatiners` were dynamic for services.

+- The API endpoint for querying questions by type takes a query parameter, `questionType`, which can be any of the valid question types.
+If ths parameter is not empty, quaetions that have the same type are returned as a response.

 I used the Azure cosmos db NoSQL Emulator to test the API endpoints.